Austin Osborne and Marquis Spiker become latest UW wide receivers to enter the transfer portal

 UW’s wide receiver depth continues to dwindle.

 Redshirt junior wideouts Austin Osborne and Marquis Spiker have both informed the coaching staff of their decision to enter the transfer portal — Osborne’s father, Jim Osborne, told The Times on Friday.
 He declined to comment further on their decision.

+By late Friday morning, Osborne and Spiker’s names had been removed from UW’s online roster.

 Three other former Husky wide receivers — Puka Nacua (BYU), Ty Jones (Fresno State) and Jordan Chin (Sacramento State) — previously transferred this offseason as well.

-Osborne and Spiker both signed with Washington as four-star recruits in the 2018 class.

 A Wildomar, Calif., native, Spiker recorded just three catches for 67 yards in 10 career games in Seattle — despite setting the California state record with 72 career receiving touchdowns at Murrieta High School in 2017.
-When he signed with Washington, Spiker was ranked as a four-star recruit, the No. 12 wide receiver and the No. 80 player nationally by 247Sports.
+When he signed with Washington in 2018, Spiker was ranked as a four-star recruit, the No. 12 wide receiver and the No. 80 player nationally by 247Sports.
 His offer list also included Arizona, Arizona State, Cal, Colorado, Michigan, Mizzou, Oregon, USC, Utah, Washington State and more.

 Likewise, Osborne struggled to find the field at UW — making just one catch in five career games.
 The 6-foot-2, 200-pound wideout from Rancho Santa Margarita, Calif., was ranked as a four-star recruit and the No. 41 wideout in the 2018 class by 247Sports.
 He chose the Huskies over scholarship offers from Arizona State, Cal, Colorado, Duke, Louisville, Miami, Michigan, North Carolina, Oregon, Utah and more.